Aceinna/docs_openrtk/software/tutorial.rst

  static float *tlt;  // pointer to algorithm results

-Now, compile the project, upload the firmware, and you can get results via the interface UART.
+Now, compile the project, upload the firmware, and the user can get results via the interface UART.